E

 Emperor angelfish feed on plants and like to eat algae and sponges found around coral reefs.

-The female then lays the eggs, which drift away by the water current.
+The female then lays the eggs, which drift away with the water current.
 This only happens once a year.
-Around a thousand eggs are laid by an emperor angelfish female, which then spread all over the water.
-The eggs become larvae in a few weeks and hatch.
-Then within the following few weeks, they become small fish that grow into juvenile emperor angelfish.
+A female emperor angelfish lays around a thousand eggs, which then spread throughout the water.
+The eggs hatch into larvae within a few weeks.
+Then, within the following few weeks, they become small fish that grow into juvenile emperor angelfish.

 There has not been a single instance of emperor angelfish breeding in captivity.
-They would require enormous aquariums and perfect conditions to mate in captivity, so it is practically impossible.
+They would require enormous aquariums and perfect conditions to mate in captivity, making it practically impossible.

 Emperor angelfish babies are called juveniles.
-As juvenile emperor angelfish, their bodies continue to undergo changes until they become fully grown adults.
-This takes up to two years, after which these juveniles will have the same color as the adult fish.
+As juvenile emperor angelfish, their bodies continue to change until they become fully grown adults.
+This takes approximately 24 to 30 months, after which these juveniles will have the same color as the adult fish.

 For a long period, emperor angelfish juveniles were thought to be a completely different species owing to their patterns and colors, which are very distinct from the adults.
 In the 1930s, biologists discovered that they were the same animals.
 The mother plays no maternal role toward the young.
-In fact, mothers might not even know who or where their young are, because once the eggs hatch, the fish fend for themselves entirely.
-So the juveniles are equipped to protect themselves from predators from birth.
+In fact, mothers likely have no awareness of where their young are, because once the eggs hatch, the fish fend for themselves entirely.
+The juveniles are therefore equipped to protect themselves from predators from birth.

-Juvenile emperor angelfish live by the rocks of the reef and move into the reefs as they age, and finally, they live in the coral as adults.
+Juvenile emperor angelfish live among the rocks of the reef, move into the reef as they age, and finally settle in the coral as adults.

 Juvenile emperor angelfish (Pomacanthus imperator)

-Juvenile emperor angelfish bodies continue to undergo changes until they become fully grown adults, typically up to two years.
+Juvenile emperor angelfish bodies continue to change until they become fully grown adults, typically up to two years.

 Emperor angelfish can live as long as 20 years, but this fish is less likely to live as long in captivity.
-With that said, with proper care and conditions, emperor angelfish in captivity could live as long as 20 years.
+However, with proper care and conditions, emperor angelfish in captivity can live as long as 20 years.
 Unfortunately, these fish are susceptible to several diseases as they age.
 Among these, the common ones include:

-• White Spot Disease – also called Ichthyophthirius multifiliis or just “lch”, this is a potentially fatal parasitic infection where the parasite enters the fish’s body through the dorsal fins.
+• White Spot Disease — also called Ichthyophthirius multifiliis or just “ich”, this is a potentially fatal parasitic infection where the parasite enters the fish’s body through the dorsal fins.

-• Marine Velvet – another parasite infection where the fish becomes covered in gold, velvet-looking patches.
+• Marine Velvet — another parasitic infection in which the fish becomes covered in gold, velvet-looking patches.

 • Head and Lateral Line Erosion Disease — the exact reason for this disease is unknown, but it is commonly found in older emperor angelfish.
 It’s theorized that providing the fish with more light can mitigate the symptoms.

-The exact number of species all over the world is unknown.
+The exact population of emperor angelfish worldwide is unknown.
 However, these fish are not in danger or at risk of extinction.
 Hence, their conservation status is Least Concern.

 Emperor Angelfish in Zoos

-Emperor Angelfish are commonly found in zoos and aquariums around the world.
-You can go visit them in some of the following zoos in the USA.
+Emperor angelfish are commonly found in zoos and aquariums around the world.
+You can visit them at the following zoos in the USA.

 1. Fort Wayne Children’s Zoo